annapoliswu/chemSims/egdd.md

 # Procedures/Actions

 *Idea is to have a selection menu of glassware that one can click to zoom in and operate closer.
 Each piece in detail should clearly present the name and maybe a quick blurb about what it's usually used for.
 A glass on a zeroed scale.
-Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water and eyeball where to stop) Maybe a notepad to record the results and after repeating a number of times, graph is prompted?*
+Users can use the glassware to measure out a specific amount told and weigh it. (pour or pipette water and eyeball where to stop) Maybe a notepad on side auto records the mass and there can be a note about D = M/V to calc the volume.
+MVP would be a beaker vs pipet probably?*

 # Rules